Solvability of a class of fully nonlinear elliptic equations on tori: estimate.

-Let $u\in C^2_0(M)$ a solution of (\ref{eq:3}) and $p\in M$ be the point where $u $ attains its minimum.
-Consider a local chart centered in $p$ and suppose that its domain is $B(0,1)\subset \mathbb{R}^n$.
-Fix $\varepsilon >0$ and define the function Clearly, we have that Then, $\varphi$ is a solution of the following: Define called the contact set of $\varphi$.
-Then, easily, we see that which implies that where So, given any $p\in[1,\frac{n}{n-2})$, we can apply the function $h(t)=-t^p$ to (\ref{eq:8}) and integrate it on $P$ obtaining that: \begin{rmk}The inequality is a direct consequence of the fact that $u$ has zero mean value on $M$.\end{rmk} Then, in order to obtain the estimate we want, it is sufficient to find a uniform lower bound on $Vol(P)$ and a uniform upper bound on $\lVert \tilde{u}\rVert_{L^p(M)}$.
+Define called the contact set of $\varphi$.
+Then, easily, we see that which implies that where So, given any $p\in[1,\frac{n}{n-2})$, we can apply the function $h(t)=-t^p$ to (\ref{eq:8}) and integrate it on $P$ obtaining that:

+\begin{rmk} The inequality is a direct consequence of the fact that $u$ has zero mean value on $M$.\end{rmk} Then, in order to obtain the estimate we want, it is sufficient to find a uniform lower bound on $Vol(P)$ and a uniform upper bound on $\lVert \tilde{u}\rVert_{L^p(M)}$.
 As regards the latter, we recall that, thanks to (\ref{eq:5}), $-\tilde{u}$ is a non-negative supersolution for the equation $Lv=-2$, where, in our hypothesis, $L$ is a linear elliptic differential operator of second order with smooth coefficients.
-Then, we can use the following result.\begin{thm}[See \cite{7}, Theorem 8.18] Let $q>n$, $p\in [1, \frac{n}{n-2})$, and $g\in L^q(\R^n)$.
+Then, we can use the following result. \begin{thm}[See \cite{7}, Theorem 8.18] Let $q>n$, $p\in [1, \frac{n}{n-2})$, and $g\in L^q(\R^n)$.
 Suppose that $L$ is a strictly elliptic and linear differential operator of second order with bounded coefficients.
-Then, if $u\in W^{1,2}(\R^n)$ is a non-negative supersolution of $Lu=g$ in $B(y,4R)$, we have where $C>0$ is a uniform constant. \end{thm} Applying Theorem \ref{thm:2.1} to $-\tilde{u}$, we obtain a local uniform upper bound on the $L^p$-norm of $\tilde{u}$.
+Then, if $u\in W^{1,2}(\R^n)$ is a non-negative supersolution of $Lu=g$ in $B(y,4R)$, we have

+where $C>0$ is a uniform constant. \end{thm} Applying Theorem \ref{thm:2.1} to $-\tilde{u}$, we obtain a local uniform upper bound on the $L^p$-norm of $\tilde{u}$.
 This can be extended to a global uniform upper bound on the $L^p$-norm of $\tilde{u}$ with a standard covering argument, see \cite[p.347]{9} for the details.

 So, it remains to find a uniform lower bound on $Vol(P).$ First of all, we observe that, Then, we can apply the following Proposition due to Sz\'ekelyhidi. \begin{prop}[\cite{9}, Proposition 10] Let $v\colon B(0,1)\to \R$ a smooth function such that Then, there exists a dimensional constant $C>0$ such that where $P$ is the contact set of $v.$\end{prop} So, by applying Proposition \ref{prop:2.3}, we obtain the following estimate On the other hand, we know that, on $P$, $\varphi$ is convex.
 Thanks to this, $D^2\varphi (x)\ge0$, $\forall x\in P$.
 Then, applying the arithmetic-geometric mean inequality, we have So, in order to conclude, it is sufficient to obtain a uniform upper bound on $\Delta u$ on $P$.